ilake/practice/elasticsearch/aggs.md

                          }
                        }

-   # That will be easy for us access
+   # That will be easy for access
    Hashie::Mash.new response
 ```